-Microsoft is the leading producer of software for personal computers, PCs, in the world.
-Nonetheless, rapid change, uncertainty due to new and emerging technologies, and fierce competition characterize the PC software industry, which means that our market position is always at risk.
-Our ability to maintain our current market share may depend upon our ability to satisfy customer requirements, enhance existing products, develop and introduce new products and achieve market acceptance of such products.
+We compete in the personal computer, or PC, software market, providing software for personal and business computing.
+Rapid change, uncertainty due to new and emerging technologies, and fierce competition characterize the PC software industry.
+Our future growth may depend upon our ability to enhance existing products, develop and introduce new products, satisfy customer requirements and achieve market acceptance.
 This process is challenging since the pace of change continues to accelerate, including "open source" software, new computing devices, new microprocessor architectures, the Internet, and Web-based computing models.
 If we do not successfully identify new product opportunities and develop and bring new products to market in a timely and cost-efficient manner, our business growth will suffer and demand for our products will decrease.

-Further, the PC software industry is inherently complex.
-New products and product enhancements can require long development and testing periods.
+If we do not keep pace with products of our competitors and satisfy the changing requirements of our customers, we may not achieve market acceptance and we may be unable to attract new customers.
+We may also lose existing customers, to whom we seek to sell additional software products.
+Further, the PC software industry is inherently complex and we cannot accurately estimate the life cycles of our products.
+New products and product enhancements can require long development and testing periods, which require us to hire and retain increasingly scarce, technically competent personnel.
 Significant delays in new product releases or significant problems in creating new products could damage our business.